hikarimusic/hikarimusic.github.io/_note/medicine.md

   * A condition in which the gonads produce insufficient sex hormones
   * Can be primary (testicular or ovarian failure) or secondary (hypothalamic or pituitary disorders)
 * **Symptoms**
-  * In males: Reduced beard and body hair, muscle mass loss, erectile dysfunction
+  * In males: Reduced beard and body hair, muscle mass loss, erectile dysfunction, azoospermia
-  * In females: Amenorrhea, hot flashes, vaginal dryness
+  * In females: Amenorrhea, hot flashes, vaginal dryness, infertility
   * Osteoporosis, mood changes, fatigue
 * **Tests**
   * Serum testosterone in males, estrogen in females